-Next, we investigate the behavior of the few-mode input-output results further in both cases, by comparing the input-output and background transmissivity separately for different system mode numbers (see Fig. 7).
-As expected, we observe that for each additional system mode, a resonance peak gets transferred from the background to the input-output spectrum.
+observe that, for each additional system mode, a resonance peak gets transferred from the background to the inputoutput spectrum.
 For the case where a single mode with $\lambda = 1$ is included, the Schrödinger and Maxwell equations show very different behavior.
-In the Schrödinger case the corresponding resonance is sharp and isolated, such that the input-output transmissivity reproduces the full result in the energy range of the resonance peak, even without having to include the background contribution.
+In the Schrödinger case, the corresponding resonance is sharp and isolated, such that the input-output transmissivity reproduces the full result in the energy range of the resonance peak, even without having to include the background contribution.
 In the Maxwell case, however, these modes are broad and overlap, such that the background contribution is crucial.
-It is important to note that this difference is a consequence of the ω^2 -dependence of the Maxwell potential, and not of the single-mode approximation.
-This can be seen from the top panel of Fig. 5. where the single mode $\lambda = 8$ is well-represented by the input-output part alone for the Maxwell case.
-As a result of the ω^2 dependence, the "perfect" system modes Eq.
+It is important to note that this difference is a consequence of the $\omega^2$ dependence of the Maxwell potential and not of the single-mode approximation, which can be seen from the top panel in Fig. 5, where the single mode $\lambda = 8$ is well represented by the input-output part alone for the Maxwell case.
+As a result of the $\omega^2$ dependence, the "perfect" system modes Eq.
 (74) for barriers of infinite height do not represent the $\lambda = 1$ case of shallow potential barriers well.

-We further note that the transmissivity maxima in the Maxwell case of Fig. 7 lie between the ones for the Schrödinger equation, despite the identical geometry.
-On the level of wave equations, this can also be explained by the energy dependence of the potential causing the complex poles of the scattering matrix to shift.
-In the quantized few-mode Hamiltonian approach, the shift can alternatively be understood as radiative corrections to the bare system states, which we chose to be the perfect cavity states Eq.
+We further note that the transmissivity maxima in the Maxwell case in Fig. 7 lie between the ones for the Schrödinger equation, despite the identical geometry.
+On the level of wave equations, this feature can also be explained by the energy dependence of the potential causing the complex poles of the scattering matrix to shift.
+In the quantized few-mode Hamiltonian approach, the shift can alternatively be understood as radiative corrections to the bare system states, which we choose to be the perfect-cavity states Eq.
 (74).
 These corrections arise from the system-bath coupling and are expressed as the complex decay matrix.
-The shifting effect can thus also be seen in Fig. 6, where the mode frequency shift Δ remains larger than the mode width for large η .
+The shifting effect can thus also be seen in Fig. 6, where the mode frequency shift $\Delta$ remains larger than the mode width for large $\eta$ .